-|Our cabin, nice and tidy before our luggage arrives.|
+|Our cabin, friendly and tidy before our luggage arrives.|

 Fascinating Fact of the Day About Southampton, England: From this site:

 |Alternate view of our balcony cabin.
-We’re always fine with the small space since we only sleep here.|
+We’re always OK with the small space since we only sleep here.|

-|Another cloudy rainy day in Southampton harbour.|
+|Another cloudy, rainy day in Southampton harbor.|

-|Lounge area on the same level as our cabin.
+|The lounge area is on the same level as our cabin.
 It’s unlikely we’ll ever sit here.|

-Once the muster drill is over which usually requires about 40 minutes we are free for the remainder of the evening when the fun picks up where we left off, mid-day.
+Once the muster drill is over, which usually requires about 40 minutes, we are free for the remainder of the evening when the fun picks up where we left off, mid-day.